EQEmu/eqemu-docs-v2/docs/categories/installation/install-peq-database-editor.md

 # Install PEQ Database Editor

-{% hint style="info" %}
+!!! info
       If you do not need to run your own editor, you can simply use the publicly available version of the PEQ Database Editor found at [eoc.akkadius.com](http://eoc.akkadius.com).
 Input the settings for your server on the [Login](http://eoc.akkadius.com/EOC2/login.php) page and be sure to follow the on-screen instructions.
-{% endhint %}

 ## Documented Setups by OS: